mcboyd-bu/Website/assembly_guide.md

 ## 12 - USB Hubs
 ### 12.1 Apply Foam Tape
-Cut one piece of **foam tape** approximately 3.5 inches long.
-Attach the sticky side of this piece to the middle of a **USB hub** by firmly pressing the **foam tape**.
+Cut one piece of **foam tape** approximately 3.5 inches long, and attach the sticky side to the middle of a **USB hub** by firmly pressing the **foam tape**.
 Be sure to place the tape on the bottom of the **USB hub**, which is the side that does not say "Anker".
 Finally, remove the wax paper from the **foam tape** to expose the other sticky side.

 Repeat this process for a second **USB hub**.